 I love these vegan bars!
 They are made from natural galactagogues (milk-making ingredients) and are dairy and corn-free.
 The oatmeal chocolate chip one is my favorite.
 At one point I was taking 16 pills of domperidone a day plus 12 fenugreek and blessed thistle pills and a tincture of goats rue three times a day.
 Phew.
 Along with pumping 8-10 times a day and it was all I could do to remember to take these pills.
 I love that the boobie bars replace most of the supplements in one easy bar.
 Though they are a little higher in sugar than I’d like, I love how they contain so many beneficial herbs in one easy snack.

-My personal favorite.
+My personal favorite for increasing low milk supply.
 My sweet doula brought us some yummy chocolate stout the first week home and I drink a small glass on nights I plan on power pumping.
 I can feel a difference in my letdown on evenings I allow myself to have a little dark beer.

 As a dietitian and a new mom, I must have been put on some PR company’s formula list as we received so many samples in the mail before Vander was born.
 Of course, I planned on exclusively breastfeeding and gave all of the samples to the Food Bank, assured that I wouldn’t need them.
 In all my years of working with new moms, I didn’t realize how common low milk supply actually was.

 My first job after my Master’s was at a WIC program, where I taught the many benefits of breastfeeding and repeated to so many women that “breast is best.”
 I’m sorry.
 I had no idea the struggle that breastfeeding can take.
 I had no idea that even after trying everything to increase supply, it doesn’t always work.
 I’m sorry for judging you for giving your baby formula and for trying to convince you to try harder.